Goose-9/funda-api-app/README.md

     - `FundaObjectTO`
     - `PagingInfo`
 - The client does not contain presentation logic or stats logic
-- The client also runs a simple inline rate limiting delay (`Task.Delay`) between page requests.
-The reason why I did not create a dedicated rate limiter component is explained in [Rate-Limiting](#rate-limiting)

 ### Stats Layer (Logic)
 - `MakelaarStatsService` calculates the Top N makelaars, which in this case is 10.